Oleh Husiev

 Oleh Anatoliiovych Husiev (Олег Анатолійович Гусєв; born 25 April 1983) is a Ukrainian retired footballer who played as a midfielder for FC Dynamo Kyiv.
 He mainly played as a right midfielder or a right-back.

 He made over 250 Ukrainian Premier League appearances for Dynamo, winning the league three times in addition to four Ukrainian Cups and five Ukrainian Super Cups.

-A full international since 2003, Husiev earned over 95 caps, making him the nation's third-most capped player and fourth-highest international goalscorer of all time.
+A full international since 2003, Husiev earned over 95 caps, making him the nation's fourth-most capped player and fourth-highest international goalscorer of all time.
 He represented Ukraine at the 2006 FIFA World Cup and UEFA Euro 2012.

 Club career

 Husiev transferred to Dynamo in the summer of 2003.
 Following his strong display in the 2006 FIFA World Cup, he was linked with a move to French side Olympique Lyonnais.
 However, Dynamo Kyiv President Ihor Surkis stated that Husiev, along with fellow players Artem Milevskyi and Ruslan Rotan, are "the future of Dynamo Kyiv".

 On 30 March 2014, Husiev suffered a knee to the head from goalkeeper Denys Boyko (on loan from Dynamo Kyiv to Dnipro) grabbing a ball in midair, this collision knocked him to the ground, where he laid motionless for a few seconds before one of the Dnipro midfielders, Jaba Kankava, ran over to open Husiev's mouth and moved his tongue to allow Husiev to breathe.
 Kankava is credited with possibly saving Husiev's life.

 On 20 September 2015, Husiev scored a penalty in a 0–2 away win against Volyn Lutsk in the Ukrainian Premier League, which was marked as his 100th competitive senior goal.

 Having left Dynamo Kyiv in December 2016, Husiev returned to Dynamo on 13 June 2017, signing a one-year contract.
 In 2018 it was announced that he is attending coaching class at the Kyiv Oblast Football Federation.